 Mother of Eden continues to look at human life on a world where everybody is descended from a single couple.
 Various human conflicts in the real world are extrapolated into the planet Eden.
 Instead of racism, people with genetic deformities are discriminated against, sometimes brutally.
-Instead of ethnic nation-states, people align with two characters of the conflict of the previous book.
+Instead of ethnic nation-states, people align with one of the two characters of the conflict from the previous book.

 The protagonist, Starlight Brooking, suggests Cinderella or Princess Diana.
 She finds herself plucked from obscurity into a role that is something of a “people’s” princess, and even a bit of a religious figure.

 That latter role intrigued me.
 Common people in this far kingdom love their new “mother.”
 They identify with her and they notice her awareness of their suffering.
 Unbeknownst to Starlight, people start experiencing healings of a miraculous nature.
 But this thread is left mostly unexplored.
-As the plot develops, Starlight becomes something of a Jesus figure
+As the plot develops, Starlight becomes something of a Jesus figure, drawing favor from the 99%, as the 1% conspires to bring her down.

 Powerful forces align against Starlight and her consort.
 She works to frustrate the plans of the various factions that have aligned against her.
 But unlike Cinderella, it’s not quite happily-ever-after.